Where was Frankenstein filmed? The house and all the filming locations

 The story begins somewhere in “The Farthermost North” in 1857, with the Danish crew of the Horisont ship trapped in the ice.

-A large portion of the vessel was built on a mechanical gimbal that could rotate, located in Toronto’s Port Lands near Pinewood Studios.
+A large portion of the vessel was built on a mechanical gimbal that could rotate, on a site in Toronto’s Port Lands near Pinewood Studios.

 (You can open all the locations on Google Maps by clicking on the links below in the captions ↴)